 Remedies for breastfeeding pain

 Once your baby masters the art of the good latch, your nipple pain and cracked nipples will probably become a thing of the past.
 Until then, there are several self-care products that can help you reach breastfeeding bliss.
 For quick relief from pain, swelling and sensitivity, try putting Multi-Mam Compresses on your nipples right after feeding your baby.
 The compresses create a moist environment that soothes sore nipples and boosts the natural healing process.
-To prevent damage to your nipples in the first place, gently apply a little bit Multi-Mam Lanolin or Multi-Mam Balm on your nipples at least twice a day.
+To prevent damage to your nipples in the first place, gently apply a little bit Multi-Mam Lanolin or Multi-Mam Protect on your nipples at least twice a day.
 Lanolin is a completely natural product made of pure wool fat, while the balm is a plant-based alternative that has the same effect.
 Both products are harmless to the baby when feeding.

 Dry or sensitive nipples are common during breastfeeding.